harrison-broadbent/personal_site/source/blog/native-js-toast-notifications.html.md

 {:toc}
 </aside></details>

-**This article explains how I added toast messages to my side-project, [Tailcolors](https://tailcolors.com), with nothing but native Javascript & CSS.
+**This article explains how I added toast messages to my side-project, [Tailcolors](https://tailcolors.com), with nothing but vanilla Javascript & CSS.
 I've also included some examples.**

 Here's an example of these native Javascript toast notifications: